Create a Turnitin assignment

 8. Assignment settings

 a.
-Report Generation Speed: This doesn't allow you to choose how quickly Originality Reports are generated.
+Report Generation Speed: This doesn't allow you to choose how quickly Similarity / Originality Reports are generated.
 Reports for all submissions are generated within 48 hours.
 Instead, this controls how many times students can submit an assignment.
 The options are:

 Generate reports immediately, first report is final.